 Autumn Term 2

-Our topic for the first half of Autumn Term is 'All About Me'.
+Our topic for the second half of Autumn Term is 'Celebrations and Festivals'.
 We will do lots of exciting activities surrounding this topic that cover each area of learning and development in the EYFS curriculum.

-In Literacy, we will be focusing on 'The Colour Monster' as our key text this half term.
+In Literacy, we will be focusing on 'The Leaf Thief' as our key text this half term.
 We will share our own feelings and ideas about the book and use props and role play to help us.

 The children will bring home a school library book for you to share with them at home.
 The children have a yellow reading record where their reading must be logged everyday.
 This can be logged with a comment or just a signature.
 Dojos will be rewarded for children who read at home on five separate occasions.

 Please come to school wearing your Bury Rangers kit.
 This must be suitable shoes such as wellies or walking boots, long trousers (no jeans please as these take too long to dry), a long sleeved top, a jumper and a waterproof coat.
 Waterproof trousers are also recommended.

-On a Thursday afternoon, we do music with Mr Mott.
+On a Thursday afternoon, we do music and computing with Mr Mott.

 Please send your child to school wearing PE kit including jogging bottoms or leggings, their green P.E t-shirt, their school jumper and sports trainers or plimsolls.